jpcaruana/my-notes/QCon-London-2012/02-breaking-the-monolith.md

 * (support for) henerogeneity
 * autonomy

-It's hard to convince people to do things "first" at the begening of the project (not right first time).
+It's hard to convince people to do things "first" at the begining of the project (not right first time).

 ## How to integrate systems ?
 Data integration VS data replication : why is it good for me ?
 Each application comes with its database but there are dependancies between databases : data copy.
 Think of event notification

 ## Summary
 * think about the systems that make up your system